We will try to answer your questions, the best we can. If these FAQ's are not helpful, just give us a call.

 Why Do I Need An Engineer For My HVAC Project?

 Most states, by law, require a licensed engineer to generate stamped drawings for projects that add or modify ventilation systems, especially those used for comfort heating and cooling.
 With stamped drawings, the proper permits and inspections can be obtained for the work.
 The work can be competitively bid out based on the drawings.
 The systems are engineered based on science not rules of thumb or "that is the way we always do it".
 By placing a stamp on the drawings, the engineer becomes the "engineer of record" and stands behind the design.

 Why Should I Hire Mechanical Edge?

-If you are looking for someone with 25+ years of experience with HVAC engineering and design, will provide designs based on industry standards and practices, is responsive to schedules, and is competitive in pricing, then give us a call.
+If you are looking for someone who has been engineering and designing HVAC systems since 1991, will provide designs based on industry standards and practices, is responsive to schedules, and is competitive in pricing, then give us a call.
 We work in alot of different industries and for alot of different clients.
 We bring this to the table as we work on your project.

 When Should You Get Us Involved?

 Let us help you on your next project.
 From concept to completion, we can tailor our services to meet your needs.
 We offer practical engineering approaches for new construction, retrofits, and troubleshooting.
 We provide our services a lump sum, hourly, and retainer basis.

 What Kind of Projects Do We Work On?

 We consult for clients in a variety of industries that include chemical, power, food processing, automotive, health care, education, research, and electronics.
 We share our experience from these industries with our clients because our clients value what others are doing outside their own markets.
 We continue our focus on quality, safety, and ingenuity for commercial office, retail, and private business projects as well.